May 30, 2022

 On the final day of the UN Ocean Conference, UNESCO’s Intergovernmental Oceanographic Commission announced the formal recognition of the Global Fund for Coral Reefs as a contribution to the United Nations Decade of Ocean Science for Sustainable Development 2021-2030 (the ‘Ocean Decade’).
 The announcement was launched as part of a high-level networking breakfast, which featured a panel of SDG-14 leaders and advocates, including Her Royal Highness Princess Eugenie of York; The Honourable Vaughn P. Miller, Minister for the Environment and Natural Resources of The Bahamas; Elizabeth Maruma Mrema Executive Secretary of the Convention on Biological Diversity; Miss Sivajyodee Sannassy Pilly, early career ocean scientist; Dr Vladimir Ryabinin, Executive Secretary of IOC-UNESCO; and Mr. Chuck Cooper, Chair the GFCR Executive Board. showcase the collaboration between the GFCR and the UN Decade of Ocean Science for Sustainable Development.
 It will also allow participants to take stock of the events of the UN Ocean Conference and spark collaborations and partnerships to advance the post-Lisbon agenda on ocean science and investment in coral reef resilience. will showcase science-based approached to investable coral reef resilience.

-Get our latest insights delivered to your inbox.
+Get the latest insights from the GFCR delivered to your inbox.